mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/kafka-operator/index.md

 ## Install

-These install instructions describe how to install the Kafka operator in a workspace.
-After following the install instructions, you will have the Kafka operator running in a workspace namespace, ready to manage and create Kafka clusters in any project namespaces.
+Follow these steps to install the Kafka operator in a workspace.
+This procedure results in a Kafka operator running in a workspace namespace, ready to manage and create Kafka clusters in any project namespaces.
 See the [Kafka custom resource documentation](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/kafka/) for more information on creating Kafka clusters.

 1. Follow the generic installation instructions for workspace catalog applications on the [Application Deployment](../application-deployment/) page.